seppecher/FIFEMLab/README.md

 **Forward and Inverse Finite Element Laboratory**

 ## Description
 FIFEMLab provides user friendly Matlab tools for solving PDEs in dimension 2 with the Finite Element method and for soving inverse parameters problems.
-It focuses on
+It helps to

-1. Simple definintion of various 2D domains (stable)
+1. Simply define of various 2D domains (stable)
-2. Generetate and manipulate triangular meshes (ongoing work)
+2. Generate and manipulate triangular meshes (ongoing work)
 3. Solve classical scalar and vectorial PDEs and manipulate their solutions (ongoing work)
 4. Solve some inverse parameters problems (ongoing work)